-Annual events include Chicago Disability Pride Parade, Chicago Memorial Day Parade, and Chicago Pride Parade, among others.
+Annual events include the Chicago Memorial Day Parade and the Chicago Pride Parade, among others.
 Members have also performed in other U.S. cities and overseas with the Lesbian and Gay Band Association.
 These include the Gay Games, the Greenwich Village Halloween Parade in New York City, and the Inauguration of President Barack Obama.

-Our marching season runs from April to September, with rehearsals on Sundays from 5:00 p.m. to 7:00 p.m. typically at Northside College Prep High School, 5501 N. Kedzie, Chicago.
+Our summer marching season runs from April to July, with rehearsals on Sundays from 5:00 p.m. to 7:00 p.m. typically at Lake View High School, 4015 N Ashland Ave, Chicago, IL 60613.
 The tour schedule for the marching band and color guard is determined in April at the beginning of the season.

-All members and friends of the LGBT community are welcome to perform with us.
+All members and friends of the LGBTQ community are welcome to perform with us.
 If you can play a musical instrument, we can teach you to march wave at the crowd!

 We’d love to have you join our ranks!